 Instant Pot BBQ Chicken thighs are sticky sweet and perfectly smoky.
 The best part?
 You don’t need a grill to make them.

-Have you ever had plans to make barbecue chicken, but then a last-minute rainstorm hits?
-Or worse, you remember you forgot to buy gas for the grill?
+Have you ever had plans to make barbecue chicken, but the weather isn’t cooperating to be out by the grill?
 Thanks to this Instant Pot BBQ chicken thigh recipe, you’ll never need to worry about those things again.
+I’ve got a special ingredient that brings that grilled flavor and tips about when to add the BBQ sauce.

 This might not seem like much, but it makes a huge difference in the flavor of the chicken thighs.
 They come out with the perfect amount of smoky flavor throughout every bite of chicken.
 You won’t believe they weren’t cooked on a grill.

 The only downside to this method is that the cooking liquid will be very smoky.
-You can add it to collard greens, but if you’re used to adding extra water to the pot to make chicken stock, you’ll probably want to skip that.
+You can add it to collard greens, but if you’re used to adding extra water to the pot to make chicken stock, you’ll probably want to skip that for this chicken recipe.

 Use Fresh or Frozen Chicken Thighs

 Once your water and liquid smoke are in the pot, it’s time to add your chicken thighs.
-I use boneless, skinless thighs for this recipe.
-I love how versatile they are: you can use them to make a BBQ chicken sandwich, chop them up and add them to a salad, or serve them as-is with a few of your favorite side dishes.
+I use boneless skinless chicken thighs for this recipe.
+I love how versatile they are.
+You can use them to make BBQ chicken sandwiches, chop them up and add them to a salad, or serve them as-is with a few of your favorite side dishes like coleslaw and potato salad.

 Depending on the size of the thighs (and what size Instant Pot you have) you should be able to fit 6-8 into the pot without them overlapping too much.

 I also love that you can use individually frozen thighs for this recipe.
-Don’t worry about defrosting them, just increase the cooking time to 14 minutes.
-You can see more about how to cook chicken thighs in the Instant Pot from frozen here.
+Don’t worry about defrosting them, just increase the cooking time from 10 minutes to 14 minutes.
+You can see more about how to cook chicken thighs in the Instant Pot from frozen.

 How to Finish Instant Pot BBQ Chicken Thighs

-Most Instant Pot barbecue chicken recipes call for you to brush the cooked chicken with sauce and then broil it to cook the sauce onto the chicken.
+Most Instant Pot barbecue chicken recipes call for you to brush the chicken with sauce and then broil it in the oven to cook the sauce onto the chicken.
 We’re not going to do that.
-It dirties an extra pan, which I hate doing, so I figured out a better way.
+It dirties a baking sheet, and I hate creating extra dishes to wash, so I figured out a better way.

 - 6–8 boneless, skinless chicken thighs